What do you picture when someone says the word “Bulldog”?

 It will also leave your butch bulldog with a pleasant tropical scent lingering in his wake.

-Indeed, regular use promotes a soft, shiny, touchable coat that looks pristinely clean.
+Indeed, regular use of the Healthy Breeds promotes a soft, shiny, touchable coat that looks pristinely clean.

 Other benefits include a reduction in shedding (always a boon!) as well as conditioning and detangling effect.